keijiro/Lasp/README.md

 How To Use
 ----------

-All the public methods of LASP are implemented in `Lasp.AudioInput` as static class methods that can be called without any setup.
-Each of these methods has a `FilterType` argument and returns filtered results based on the argument (or just returns non-filtered results with `FilterType.Bypass`).
+All the public methods of LASP are implemented in [`AudioInput`] as static class methods that can be called without any setup.
+Each of these methods has a [`FilterType`] argument and returns filtered results based on the argument (or just returns non-filtered results with `FilterType.Bypass`).

 #### GetPeakLevel/GetPeakLevelDecibel